Alex Stuff

 I also rewrote the Thanksgiving story as a screenplay for a class because I couldn’t think of anything better, and it was absolutely torn apart when my class critiqued it–my first time having my writing workshopped.
 It was so bad, I wanted to drop the class and change majors, but a lot of what they said about the story and the premise of Art Club in general was spot on.
 I think a lot of my embarrassment surrounding these stories stems from that experience, and in rereading these in order to post this, they aren’t that bad?
 I dunno.

 Lila: Alex and Dylan meet a foster child named Lila.
+Alex adores her immediately, but Dylan is apprehensive because she has clearly endured some traumatic stuff.
 I don’t think I finished this one, either.
-Here, have a excerpt.

 Here’s some art from this period: